-Fortunately, Advanced Driver Assisted Systems saw a considerable increase in popularity after Tesla’s electric cars (like the Model S, Model X, and Model 3) came out with an autopilot as we’ve never seen before.
+Fortunately, Advanced Driver Assisted Systems saw a considerable increase in popularity after Tesla’s electric cars (like the Model S, Model X, and Model 3) came out with an autopilot like we’ve never seen before.

-Soon after, other brands in the automotive industry started introducing their own electric cars with similar driver assisting features.
+Soon after, other brands in the automotive industry started introducing their own electric cars with similar driver-assisting features.

 GPUs’ Role In Autonomous Driving

 We previously delved a bit into autonomous driving and that GPUs are a must to process the information on the road.
-But let’s go in more depth and explain how GPUs and tech giants like NVIDIA, AMD, and Intel are now a part of the automotive industry.
+But let’s go more in-depth and explain how GPUs and tech giants like NVIDIA, AMD, and Intel are now a part of the automotive industry.